-Headlines distract us with other concerns, but there is no question our destructive impact on the web of life, more than any other event or issue, will be civilization's legacy.
-Confronting this reality is today our greatest challenge.
+Headlines distract us with other concerns, but there is little question our destructive impact on the web of life, more than any other event or issue, will be civilization's legacy.
+Confronting this reality is today our most important challenge.

-It's not only climate change.
-If we hope to mitigate the ongoing environmental cataclysm, we must face squarely such topics as the sixth mass extinction of species in Earth's history and underlying drivers such as the growth of the human population.
+It's not just climate change.
+If we hope to mitigate the ongoing environmental crisis we must face such topics as the sixth mass extinction event in Earth's history and drivers such as the extreme overshoot of the human population.

 -- John Feeney

 It is essential to see the profound peril in continued flagrant misperception of the very nature of the human situation. -- William R. Catton, Jr.